adilev7/Orderize/README.md

 ## INSTALLATION

-Make sure none of the ports 3900 and 3000 in your localhost are used.
+_Make sure none of the ports 3900 and 3000 in your localhost are being used._

 1. Open a CMD window and paste the following: